Esri/ogc-crs-wkt-parser/README.md

 ### Usability

-This code is provided to help evaluate the DRAFT specification, and is not intended to be used in any production environment at this time.
+This code is provided to help evaluate the specification, and is not intended to be used in any production environment at this time.
 This library provides the following functions only: